Ready Mix Concrete (RMC) for Modern Construction

 Central Mixing Plant

-At a batching plant:
+At a central batching plant:

 • Cement is stored in silos

-• Sand and aggregates are stored separately
+• Sand and aggregates are kept in separate bins

-• Materials are weighed
+• Materials are weighed precisely

-• Water and admixtures are added
+• Water and admixtures are added in fixed quantities

 • Consistent quality